suxess-it/backstage-plugin-kubecost/README.md

     </EntityLayout.Route>
 ```

-# Display alerts on a component Page
+# Display cost information on a component page
 Adding the `EntityKubecostCard` component to an entity's page will display usage to cost of last week.
 ```typescript
 // packages/app/src/components/catalog/EntityPage.tsx